 - More specific details about additional requirements for these internship choices can be found here.

-Step 6: Apply for a student visa
+Step 6: Apply for a Tier 4 Student Visa

 - You will be undertaking an unpaid internship, service learning, or volunteer placement as part of the program